WatashiwaSid/c-dev/Functions/readme.md

 - User Defined
 - Library functions

-## Categorization of functions
+## Categorization of User Defined Functions
-Functions in C programming can be categorised into 4 major types.
+User defined functions in C programming can be categorised into 4 major types.
 - Function with arguments and with return value.
 - Function with arguments and without return value.
 - Functions without arguements and with return value